Syntax for EAS Workflows

 on.pull_request

-Runs your workflow when a pull request event occurs on the matching branches.
+Runs your workflow when you create or update a pull request that targets one of the matching branches.

-With the branches array, you can trigger the workflow only when those specified branches are the target of the pull request.
-For example, if you use branches: ['main'], only pull requests to the main branch will trigger the workflow.
+With the branches list, you can trigger the workflow only when those specified branches are the target of the pull request.
+For example, if you use branches: ['main'], only pull requests to merge into the main branch will trigger the workflow.
 Supports globs.
 Defaults to ['*'] when not provided, which means the workflow will trigger on pull request events to all branches.
+By using the ! prefix you can specify branches to ignore (you still need to provide at least one branch pattern without it).

 • opened